-Join Jess Stratton for an in-depth discussion in this video Exploring the bookmark bar, part of Up and Running with Lotus Notes.
+Join Jess Stratton for an in-depth discussion in this video Exploring the bookmark bar, part of Learning Lotus Notes.

 The bookmark bar can be highly customized and added to.
 It can help make you really productive. …So let's dive in with all the ways that you can make it work for you. …Let's start by going over what we can add to it. …If I click right on the Open list, I can click it again and it will go away, I can click …it again and it will come back. …Let's make it really useful by adding applications that we use frequently directly to it. …Now I've already got my Product Inquiries application on.…